tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 ## IN MEDIAS RES

-The, party in their most recent session has tasked
+The, party in their most recent session negotiated a peace deal with your people, returning what you know as a experimental germ variant stolen by their former general.
+This however does not indicate your peoples confidence in the legitimacy of this peace,

 ## Cultural Values and Concepts